FAQ

 Is a Doula the Same Thing as a Midwife?

-No, doulas do not provide medical care.
-Midwives are medically trained care providers whose primary focus is on monitoring the physical health of you and your baby.
+No, once again, doulas do not provide medical care.
+Midwives are medically trained care providers whose primary focus is on monitoring the physical health of you and your baby and are covered by MSP just like GPs and OBs.
 Midwives and doulas often have similar philosophies and values surrounding birth, and enjoy working side by side to support birthing people.

 Does a Doula REALLY Make a Difference?